kulsoomzahra/kulsoomzahra.github.io/_posts/2021-6-27-outreachy.md

 <p>Tor is a program that enables you to increase your digital privacy and security.
 It secures you by routing your connections via a distributed network of relays operated by volunteers across the globe. <b><i>Tor aims to solve the main privacy problems</i></b> - websites and other services can use your location to build databases about your habits and interests. <b>Tor prevents this.</b>
  <br>It avoids someone observing your Internet connection from learning the sites you visit and the sites you visit from discovering your actual location.
 </p>
 With Tor, your Internet connections don't give you away by default - unless you provide (by filling out forms).
-Now you've the ability to control what and how much information you wish to reveal.
+Now you've the ability to control <b><i>what and how much</i></b> information you wish to reveal.

 <h2><b>How Tor works?</b></h2>
 There's this nice picture on the [Tor Browser Manual](https://tb-manual.torproject.org/about/) that explains how the software functions: